srirag-vuppala/zengarden/README.md

 $ git clone "https://github.com/srirag-vuppala/zengarden.git"

+# Helpful tips

+- I recommend using VScode as your editor for actually working towards the task

-To actually test your changes in html or css simply open up the html document in the browser
+- To actually test your changes in html or css simply open up the html document in the browser

+-

 # Submission

-Important: Create a separate branch for this assignment.
-You will use this branch to turn the assignment in at the end.
+Important: Create a separate branch for this task.
+You will use this branch to turn the task in at the end.
 Before you commit changes, make sure you create a new branch.
 Here's the command:

 $ git branch "name of your new branch"   *Quotes not required